vegaprotocol/documentation/versioned_docs/version-v0.76/api/bridge/index.md

 Used to control the ownership of bridge contracts, allowing the validators of a Vega network to control which assets can be used with the bridge, and approve asset withdrawals.

 ## Arbritrum
-Assets can also be bridged from [Arbitrum](https://arbitrum.io/).
+Assets can also be bridged from [Arbitrum ↗](https://arbitrum.io/).
 The following contracts make up the Vega <-> Arbitrum interface.

 ### [Bridge Logic](./interfaces/IERC20_Bridge_Logic.md)
 <EthAddresses frontMatter={frontMatter} show={["ArbitrumBridge"]} />